Business Development Group | Education | Ocean Acidification Research | Market Development | Additional Resources

 Aquaculture Business Development Program

 In late 2015, we launched the Aquaculture Business Development (ABD) program, an initiative designed to support island and coastal residents who are interested in starting shellfish or seaweed farms.
-Through the first two rounds of the program, we have provided direct assistance to 45 individuals, many of whom are commercial fishermen looking for a way to expand and diversify their on-the-water income.
+To date, we have provided direct assistance to 75 individuals, many of whom are commercial fishermen looking for a way to expand and diversify their on-the-water income.
 Learn about some of our past ABD participants here:

 The ABD program is free and gives participants the opportunity to:

 - Receive assistance in navigating the state leasing process and community relations

 - Visit established aquaculture operations in Maine and elsewhere through New England

 - Connect with existing aquaculturists and industry experts

 - Develop a business plan, marketing strategy, and farm management plan